 - A. Authority.
-The Johnstown Development Code is adopted through the powers granted in the Johnstown Home Rule Charter ("Charter"), and in accordance with the general purposes and authority. granted by Colorado Revised Statutes, Title 31, Article 23 Planning and Zoning.
+The Johnstown Land Use & Development Code is adopted through the powers granted in the Johnstown Home Rule Charter ("Charter"), and in accordance with the general purposes and authority. granted by Colorado Revised Statutes, Title 31, Article 23 Planning and Zoning.
 The Town of Johnstown recognizes that zoning is a local and municipal matter and intends that this code supersedes any conflicting general law of the State of Colorado within its jurisdiction. - B. Jurisdiction.
-The Johnstown Development Code applies to all structures, uses, and land within the incorporated area of the Town of Johnstown.
+The Johnstown Land Use & Development Code applies to all structures, uses, and land within the incorporated area of the Town of Johnstown, as depicted on the official zoning map, and other maps accompanying the Town's plans and policies.
 The provisions of this code that apply to subdivisions, and the planning and design of major streets, shall apply to all land within the legal boundaries of the Town and all land within three miles of the corporate limits of the Town, if not located in any other municipality's authorized jurisdiction.